Patient Rights & Responsibilities

 You have the right to:

-Be informed of your patient rights in advance of receiving or discontinuing care when possible.
+- Be informed of your patient rights in advance to receiving or discontinuing care when possible.

 - Recommended treatment or procedure.